 - In the team, alignment is an ongoing task, starting with organizing a goals workshop, and continuing with regular Inspect-and-Adapt, which is also a regular task for retrospectives.

-Enable – Provide information and impart skills
+Enable – Provide information and teach skills

 The next step is to ensure the “can do” of the team members.